Enrollment is now open. The first lesson is posted on November 18, 2019 and the last day to join the current session is November 27, 2019.

 There are two kinds of content: The audio lessons that are presented throughout the workshop and the work done by people like you.

-There are eleven lessons each featuring audio from Bernadette Jiwa and additional materials to read.
+There are fourteen lessons each featuring audio from Bernadette Jiwa and additional materials to read.
 Each lesson includes a prompt and assignment.